mwt/zoom-apt-repo/README.md

 **The url to the repository has been updated!
-Please re-run step 2 below to use the new paths**
+Please re-run steps 1 and 2 below to use the new paths**

 Zoom does not provide an official repository for Debian/Ubuntu.
 This repository serves the latest official `.deb` from Zoom.
 All files are checked against the Zoom GPG keys.
 The repo is automatically updated four times per day.